Is Online Sports Betting Legal in Michigan?

 The major questions still to be answered in the near future are centered around regulation, integrity fees, and agreements with tribes.
 The fact that all of these questions are even being considered so closely suggests that legalization in Michigan is not far off.

 With the House of Representatives set to meet again in early 2019, we can expect an updated bill which addresses all of these issues to be in front of them not long after that date.

 Will Online Sports Betting Ever Be Legal in Michigan?

 Things are looking promising.
-The discussion that are currently ongoing in the Wolverine State are less about whether sports betting should be legalized, and more about how it will work when it is.
+The discussion that is currently ongoing in the Wolverine State is less about whether sports betting should be legalized, and more about how it will work when it is.